 In 1955, Continental Plastics, a small custom molding shop in Oklahoma, ventured into the field of foodservice supplies by creating the world's first plastic Bains Marie.
-This was actually quite an innovation at the time, as it ultimately started a process that completely changed the way people managed food storage and handling in the industry.
-A few years later, the first commercial-grade plastic Beverage Pitcher (sometimes today affectionately referred to as a “Beer Pitcher”) followed.
+This was an innovation at the time, as it ultimately started a process that completely changed the way people managed food storage and handling.
+A few years later, the first commercial-grade plastic beverage pitcher or “Beer Pitcher” followed.
 This original design, down to the little nubs on the bottom, became an international standard.
 Today's VersaPour is its direct descendant, and it was the precursor of what has become the most extensive line of beverage transport and commercial service products in the world.

-In 1994, we acquired the Sparta Brush Company.
-The Sparta brand was and still is recognized around the world as the premier name in professional quality brushes for the foodservice and food processing industries.
+In 1994, CSI acquired the Sparta Brush Company.
+The Sparta brand is recognized as the premier name in professional quality brushes for the foodservice and food processing industries.
 Together, CSI and Sparta now offered more than 6,000 professional tools.

-In order to better capitalize on the combined strength of CSI and Sparta, and to reflect the increased value we represented as a supplier to the foodservice industry, we changed our name to Carlisle FoodService Products in March of 1996.
-The new name provided us with a more easily recognizable global identity and supported our vision of bringing real value to the markets we served in the form of a broad variety of quality products and services tailored to the needs of foodservice operators.
+To capitalize on the combined strength of CSI and Sparta Brush and to reflect the increased value CSI represented as a supplier to the foodservice industry, a name change happened in March 1996 to Carlisle FoodService Products.
+This name offered a recognizable global identity and supported the vision of bringing real value to the markets we served – a variety of quality products and services tailored to the needs of foodservice operators.

-In February of 1997, we acquired the foodservice assets of Plastics Manufacturing Company (PMC), another historic U.S. Melamine manufacturer.
-PMC had introduced the first Melamine Compartment Tray, and their Texas-Ware® dinnerware is highly prized among collectors of 20th century tableware today.
-With the addition of the PMC lines, Carlisle became the largest commercial-grade Melamine dinnerware maker based in America.
+In February of 1997, Carlisle FoodService Products acquired the foodservice assets of Plastics Manufacturing Company (PMC), another historic U.S. Melamine manufacturer.
+PMC had introduced the first Melamine Compartment Tray.
+Their Texas-Ware® dinnerware is highly prized among collectors of 20th-century tableware.
+With the addition of the PMC lines, Carlisle FoodService Products became the largest commercial-grade Melamine dinnerware maker based in America.

 In January of 2008 Dinex was purchased by Carlisle FoodService Products to enhance their position in the healthcare market.
-Since becoming a part of Carlisle, Dinex has added a number of new products including the new TQ Quiet Cart and Fenwick Insulated Ware.
-With the combined strengths of these two companies Dinex is pledged to continue to provide the healthcare industry with the type of functional, innovative products they have become known for these past thirty years.
+Since becoming a part of Carlisle, Dinex has added many new products including the TQ Quiet Cart and Fenwick Insulated Ware.
+With the combined strengths of these two companies, Dinex provides the healthcare industry with the type of functional, innovative products they have become known for over the past thirty years.

-Over the decades, the companies that make up today's Carlisle FoodService Products led the industry in many “firsts”.
-And, while some of the products we've made are now considered collectible, have won industry and design awards, and even made it into the Museum of Modern Art - we've never taken our focus off of the kitchens, dining rooms, and banquet halls of the world.
-Because, if a product doesn't work for you there, then it doesn't matter how “good” a design it is.
+Over the decades, the companies that make up today's Carlisle FoodService Products led the industry in many “firsts.”
+And, while some of these products made are now considered collectibles, they have won industry and design awards, and can even be found in the Museum of Modern Art.

-At Carlisle, we are dedicated to designing and making professional grade products with the people who have to use them every day in mind.
-Products that have real value and that can help make your operation run smoother, more efficiently, more profitably.
-It is our constant goal to give you exactly what you need - products that make your work easier.
+At CFS Brands, we commit to designing and making professional grade products with the people who have to use them every day – Products that have real value and make your operation run smoother, more efficiently and more profitably.
+CFS Brands wants to give you exactly what you need - products that make your work easier.